-In my personal life, I am a husband and father, and my hobbies include reading autobiographies, spending time with friends and watching most sports, especially football and Formula One.
+In his personal life, he is a husband and father, and his hobbies include reading autobiographies, spending time with friends and watching most sports, especially football and Formula One.